humburg/r-ggplot-extension/_episodes/03-dplyr-tidyr.md

-Now that you have learned how to use **`dplyr`** to extract information from or summarize your raw data, you may want to export these new data sets to share them with your collaborators or for archival.
+Now that you have learned how to use **`dplyr`** to extract information from or summarize your raw data, you may want to export these new data sets to share them with your collaborators or for archival purposes.

 Similar to the `read_csv()` function used for reading CSV files into R, there is a `write_csv()` function that generates CSV files from data frames.